kirshanthans/hugo_site/content/authors/admin/_index.md

   - course: M.S. in Electrical and Computer Engineering
     institution: Purdue University
     year: 2022
-  - course: B.Sc.
-Eng.
-(Hons) in Electronics and Telecommunication Engineering
+  - course: B.S. in Electronics and Telecommunication Engineering
     institution: University of Moratuwa
     year: 2014